New geometric structures on 3-manifolds: surgery and generalized geometry: First examples

 \section{First examples}

 We apply now Proposition \ref{prop:many-surgeries} to generate new $B_3$-structures.
-We shall work with products $\Sigma\times S^1$, where $\Sigma$ is a surface and do surgery on $S^1$ factors, so that the peripheral system or choice of product structure on the tubular neighbourhood is clear.
+We shall work with products $\Sigma\times S^1$ for $\Sigma$ a surface and do surgery on the $S^1$ factor, so that the peripheral system or choice of product structure on the tubular neighbourhood is clear.

 We start with an example in which we can compute everything explicitly.
 Consider the manifold $\SSS^2\times \SSS^1$ and the cosymplectic $B_3$-structure of Example \ref{ex:S2xS1}.
 Let $N$ and $S$ be the north and south poles of $\SSS^2$.
 We can perform $(1,1)$ and $(1,-1)$ surgeries along two non-intersecting cosymplectic neighbourhoods around $\{N\}\times \SSS^1$ and $\{S\}\times \SSS^1$.
 If we regard $\SSS^2\times \SSS^1$ as $(D^2\times \SSS^1) \cup_\partial (D^2\times \SSS^1)$, the first surgery gives the manifold